ladybuginthemug/ladybuginthemug.github.io/content/writings/JOSE.md

 ```

-* [4] obtained public RSA key used as symmetric key for HMAC.
+* [4] obtained a public RSA key used as a symmetric key for HMAC.

-* [5] tampered token send to the server .
+* [5] tampered token sent to the server.

 ---